jjloomis/wordpress-adding-content-to-a-news-site/working-with-text-and-links/adding-a-featured-image.md

 # Adding a Featured Image to your Post

-A featured image the image that appears in one of the widgetized areas (Top Stories, More News, etc.) of the home page.
+A featured image is the image that appears in one of the widgetized areas (Top Stories, More News, etc.) of the home page.

 Note: Featured Images must be landscape-oriented images.